 It’s six forty- five AM on Sunday, Sunday early morning, and my first guest has just arrived.
 He is dressed as stipulated, formally in black tie.
 I receive him in nothing but a black speedo by way of absurdist contrast.
 He greets me with a cheeky smile, says hi to the chef and the sommelier.
 He is poured a cognac which he takes with grace and a nod.1 The others arrive within minutes, all groomed and formally minted.
 The men exude that confidence of which one dreams.
 And the ladies, well the ladies!
 Beautiful, resplendent, fetching.
 You just want them.
 You want everybody.
 Here we are, blinking early on a Sunday morning in our formal best.
 All’s spic and span.
 More cognac.
 Cigars are lit.
 Welcome to my Reverse Dinner party.

-The idea came to me from a Reverse Club I heard about, an exclusive club in the 1920’s and 30’s where its spoilt rich young darlings lived one day a month in reverse, including taking meals and their courses in reverse order.2,3,4 It’s buzzing in my patio.
+The idea came to me when I heard of the Hysteron Proteron club, an exclusive club at Oxford University in the 1920’s.
+Its rich, spoilt young darlings lived one day a month in reverse, including taking meals and their courses in reverse order.2,3,4 Seven AM on a Sunday morning and it’s buzzing in my patio.
 Fresh smiles all around, no rheumy eyes here.
 The cognac flows, as does the malt.
 You don’t want to be anywhere else, life is good.

 But how will your system react to a meal served in reverse order?
 After all, the order in which courses are served at a dinner has a logic behind it that transcends custom.
 Chefs have sweated to establish the order of courses to square with maximal human enjoyment.
 And here we’re inverting established order.
 Consider this: A digestif like cognac is meant to do exactly that i.e. aid with the digestion of your meal, not flame your empty stomach in preparation for it.
 Also, the sugar rush from dessert at the beginning of a meal might suppress the appetite early on, not to mention contort the taste buds for the main course afterwards.
 The etymology of “dessert”, French in origin, means to “un-lay” the table, to end the service.
 We were to have dessert at a fully laid table.
 Fish on top of the meat?
 Light after heavy?
 And the ensemble to be annointed by soup?
 All this squared off by champagne, an aperitif meant to give one appetite, not round off a meal… Oh dear, it was going to be very new to all of us.